Combined arms: Second World War

-Cold War years
+Cold War

-In 1963 the United States Marine Corps formalized the concept of the Marine Air-Ground Task Force, which combined Marine aviation and Marine ground units for expeditionary missions.
+After the Second World War, the United States Marines Corps formalized the concept of the Marine Air-Ground Task Force, which combined Marine aviation and Marine ground units for expeditionary missions.

 The Vietnam War had a profound influence on the development of the US Army's combined arms doctrine.
 Due to the very difficult terrain that prevented access to the enemy-held areas of operation, troops were often deployed by air assault.
 For this reason, US troops in Vietnam saw six times more combat than in preceding wars, due to less time spent on logistic delays.
 The result: an infantry unit increased in effectiveness by a factor of four for its size, when supported with helicopter-delivered ammunition, food and fuel.
 In time the US Army in Vietnam also learned to combine helicopter operations and airmobile infantry with the armoured and artillery units operating from fire support bases as well as the US brown-water navy and USAF close air support units supporting them.

 AirLand Battle was the overall conceptual framework that formed the basis of the US Army's European warfighting doctrine from 1982 into the late 1990s.
 AirLand Battle emphasized close coordination between land forces acting as an aggressively maneuvering defense, and air forces attacking rear-echelon forces feeding those front line enemy forces.

 In the 1991 Gulf War, General Schwarzkopf used a mix of strikes by fixed-wing aircraft including carpet bombing and precision bombing in combination with large numbers of strikes by attack helicopters.
 During the ground assault phase, tanks and other armoured fighting vehicles supported by attack aircraft swept over remaining forces.
 The front line moved forward at upwards of 40–50 km/h at the upper limit of the Army's tracked vehicles.